psevestre/openid-fapi/Financial_API_WD_002.md

 The Authorization Server shall support the provisions specified in clause 5.2.2 of Financial API - Part 1: Read Only API Security Profile.

 In addition, the Authorization server, for the write operation,

-* shall require the request parameters to be passed as JWS signed JWTs as in clause 6 of [OIDC];
+* shall require the `request` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
 * shall support [OAUTB] and only issue token bound refresh tokens as in [OAUTB] for write operations;
-* shall verify that the pre-regegistered value for the following names are included in the request object;
+* shall verify that the pre-registered value for the following names are included in the request object;
     * `resources`: array of resources identifiers that the token will be used against;
 	* `authz_ep`: the uri to which the authorization request was intended to be sent;
 	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+* shall support user authentication at LoA 3 or greater as defined in [X.1254];
+* shall support signed and encrypted ID Tokens

 #### 5.2.3 Public Client